Cross ratios, translation lengths and maximal representations: Functoriality of generalized cross ratios

 We have $\tr_W(\alpha(c_j)) = l_j$ and thus $\alpha$ is balanced if and only if

 Conversely, if the latter condition is true for any Jordan frame $(c_1, \dots, c_r)$ of $V$, then $\alpha$ is balanced.
 Note that we obtain in particular

 so that $\rk W$ is divisible by $\rk V$.
-In particular, the morphism in Example \ref{BalancedCounterexample} is not balanced.
-Also note that a balanced Jordan algebra homomorphism is injective unless it is trivial.
+The morphism in Example \ref{BalancedCounterexample} clearly violates this condition, and thus is not balanced.
 In our attempts to prove an invariance theorem we will restrict attention to balanced Jordan algebra homomorphisms.
 Even in this case we cannot quite obtain the same kind of invariance as in Lemma \ref{UniversalitySimpleCase}.
-In order to formulate our (slightly weaker) result, we introduce the following terminology: Two elements $v_1, v_2$ are called \emph{co-diagonalizable} if there exists a Jordan frame $(c_1, \dots, c_r)$ and elements $\lambda_j \in \mathbb D$, $\mu_j \in \mathbb D$ such that
+In order to formulate our weaker result, we introduce the following terminology: Two elements $v_1, v_2$ are called \emph{co-diagonalizable} if there exists a Jordan frame $(c_1, \dots, c_r)$ and elements $\lambda_j \in \mathbb D$, $\mu_j \in \mathbb D$ such that

-Then we have: \begin{theorem} Let $\alpha: V \to W$ be a non-trivial Jordan algebra homomorphism.
+By \cite[X.2.2]{FK} $x$ and $y$ are co-diagonalizable if and only if $[L(x),L(y)]=0$.
+Then we have: \begin{proposition} Let $\alpha: V \to W$ be an injective homomorphism of Euclidean Jordan algebras.
 If $\alpha$ is balanced, then for every pair of co-diagonalizable elements $v_1, v_2 \in \mathcal D$ we have

-Conversely, if \eqref{BalancingDream} holds for all co-diagonalizable $v_1, v_2 \in \mathcal D_V$, then $\alpha$ is balanced. \end{theorem} For the proof we consider first the case, where $V$ is a maximal polydisc in $W$.
-In this case we have the following version of Theorem \ref{BalancingTheorem}, which is a slight extension of the results of Clerc and {\O}rsted in \cite{CO2}: \begin{lemma} If $(c_1, \dots, c_r)$ is a Jordan frame in a Jordan algebra $W$ and $\lambda_j \in {\mathbb D}$, $\mu_j \in {\mathbb D}$, then
+Conversely, if \eqref{BalancingDream} holds for all co-diagonalizable $v_1, v_2 \in \mathcal D_V$, then $\alpha$ is balanced. \end{proposition} For the proof we consider first the case, where $V$ is a maximal polydisc in $W$.
+In this case we have the following version of Proposition \ref{BalancingTheorem}, which is a slight extension of the results of Clerc and {\O}rsted in \cite{CO2}: \begin{lemma} If $(c_1, \dots, c_r)$ is a Jordan frame in a Euclidean Jordan algebra $W$ of rank $r$ and $\lambda_j \in {\mathbb D}$, $\mu_j \in {\mathbb D}$, then